An AI Music Producer

 Loading the Elevenlabs Text to Speech AudioNative Player...

-Sure, AI can create a beat or melody, but can it tell a story over three minutes?
+Sure, AI can whip up a beat or melody, but can it tell a compelling story in three minutes?
+Not quite there yet.

 PROBLEM 1: AI Isn’t That Good At Songwriting